-&lt;sup>64 Draft Assessment of the Minimum Rates for Incoming International Termination by Application of the Applicable Rules and Principles Established by the Authority Pursuant to Section 29(3) of the Telecommunications Act.
+Draft Assessment of the Minimum Rates for Incoming International Termination by Application of the Applicable Rules and Principles Established by the Authority Pursuant to Section 29(3) of the Telecommunications Act.
 Determination under Section 29(3) of the Telecommunications Act, pp. 12.
-November 17, 2009, pp. 12.